Making a referral to Circles South West

 *Young People are not required to discuss their harmful sexual behaviour with the Circle unless agreed in advance with the referrer.

 The central ethos of Circles is honesty and transparency.
 Core Members must consent for information about themselves to be shared confidentially between the referrers, coordinator and volunteers.
-Volunteers take minutes of each meeting and these are forwarded via the coordinator to the referrer/offender managers
+Volunteers take minutes of each meeting and these are forwarded via the coordinator to the referrer/key professionals involved.

 The Core Member’s involvement must be voluntary and cannot be part of a hospital and/or court order or statutory condition of supervision.